 In fact, the longer you keep your shutter open, the fuzzier the clouds are going to look.

-As mentioned in the previous item, you’ll need to switch your camera to manual to create a long exposure.
+You’ll need to switch your camera to manual mode to create a long exposure.
 Once you’re on that mode, set your aperture somewhere between f/11 to f/18 depending on the lighting condition.

-When the aperture is too small, light struggles to go through and that results in blurry photos.
+When the aperture is too narrow, light struggles to go through, and that results in blurry photos.

-If you want to create an exposure longer than 30 seconds, you can use Bulb (usually comes after 30 seconds), instead.
-This function allows you to keep the shutter open as long as you have your finger on the shutter.
+If you want to create an exposure longer than 30 seconds, you can use Bulb mode instead.
+This function allows you to keep the shutter open as long as you have your finger on the button.

 This process involves a lot of trial and error.
-But generally, all you have to do is shorten the exposure if it’s overexposed.
-Lengthen it if it’s underexposed.
+But in general, all you have to do is to shorten the exposure if it’s overexposed and lengthen it if it’s underexposed.

 Keep taking test shots until you end up with a properly exposed photo.